-Photoexhibition – The children of the „Operation Shamrock“
+Photoexhibition – The children from the „Operation Shamrock“

 We are glad to announce the exhibition, „The children of the Operation Shamrock“ – a project of the journalist Monica Brandis assisted by the photographer Sidartha Corral and the graphic designer Frank Lietz.